The Sample Complexity of Parameter-Free Stochastic Convex Optimization: Proof of

-\myparagraph{Additional plots} We provide some additional plots to supplement the \Cref{fig:combined-experiment-plots} in the body of the paper. \Cref{fig:additional-plots-for-CLIP} provides two additional plots for the few shot learning experiments.
-The left plot in \Cref{fig:additional-plots-for-CLIP} shows that the performance gap between reliable model selection from the left plot \Cref{fig:combined-experiment-plots} is primarily driven by poor tail performance.
+\myparagraph{Additional plots} We provide some additional plots to supplement \Cref{fig:combined-experiment-plots} in the body of the paper. \Cref{fig:additional-plots-for-CLIP} provides two additional plots for the few-shot learning experiments.
+The left plot in \Cref{fig:additional-plots-for-CLIP} shows that the performance gap between reliable and standard model selection in the left plot of \Cref{fig:combined-experiment-plots} is primarily driven by poor tail performance.
 The right plot in \Cref{fig:additional-plots-for-CLIP} shows that reliable model selection is also reasonable at obtaining a good error rate, even though it is applied to minimizing cross-entropy loss. \Cref{fig:additional-plot-for-shape} shows the 95th percentile for the prompt engineering experiments.
 This shows a similar pattern to the right plot of \Cref{fig:combined-experiment-plots}.

 \myparagraph{More details for prompt engineering experiment} Shape-counting images were systematically generated with the following criteria: \begin{itemize} \item Each image contains between 1 and 12 shapes, sampled uniformly. \item Each shape belongs to one of six categories, sampled uniformly (ellipse, rectangle, triangle, hexagon, star, pentagon). \item Each shape is defined by a bounding box whose height and width are independently sampled uniformly between 10\% and 30\% of the image width. \item Shape coordinates are sampled uniformly at random, skipping placements that would cause bounding boxes to overlap or extend beyond the image boundaries. \item Each shape is filled with one of eight colors, sampled uniformly (red, blue, green, purple, orange, yellow, pink, cyan). \item The background of each image is sampled uniformly from 15 preset options: a children's ball pit, a tropical beach, blurry lights, a building, purple wavy lines, a dog, tulips, wavy glowing triangles, fading horizontal lines, distorted colorblocks, a Persian rug, a telescope's image of distant galaxies, a black and white spiral, van Gogh's \textit{Starry Night}, and an image of static white noise. \item Each image is square with background images rescaled to fit. \end{itemize}